 For sustainable leadership in the industry of the future

 Sustainability and durability are not empty words for a company created nearly 160 years ago.
 These intrinsic qualities of Daher result from a strong capacity for innovation and openness for the future.
+As a responsible company, Daher implements an integrated CSR strategy across all its operations.
+Closely linked to its economic performance, this stratégy ensures the company’s future through innovative and inspiring projects: decarbonization, health and safety, ethics, etc.

 Our commitments